Glydric/cyberbullism_bully/README.md

 # cyberbullism_bully

-A new Flutter project.
+An Italian Flutter project against cyberbullism

-## Getting Started
+## Help - Getting Started

 This project is a starting point for a Flutter application.